FEUP-LDTS-2021/ldts-project-assignment-g1304/README.md

  - [ ] Game Over - When the player runs out of lives, the game ends.
  - [ ] Instructions - A page that shows the basic controls for the game.
  - [ ] Leaderboard - When the user loses, his score is saved to a file.
+ - [ ] SoundTrack - Play background music when user is playing
+ - [ ] Sounds - Play sounds when the player or enemy fires a laser beam, or when there is a collision.

 ## Screenshots
 The following screenshots ilustrate the general look of our game, as well as the functionalities: